cscazorla/Arduino/README.md

 # Arduino
-Several projects to play with Arduino
+Several projects to play with Arduino:
+* First prototype of Makeblock Robot kit with two motors and the Ultrasonic sensor